-As of December 31, 2017, our cash and cash equivalents balance was \$128.6 million, a \$45.2 million increase, compared to \$83.4 million as of December 31, 2016.
-The increase resulted from a \$72.7 million of cash inflow provided by financing activities, which was partially offset by an \$18.4 million of cash outflow used in operating activities and a \$17.7 million of cash outflow used in investing activities.
+As of December 31, 2017, our cash, cash equivalents and restricted cash balance was \$128.6 million, a \$27.0 million increase, compared to \$101.6 million as of December 31, 2016.
+The increase resulted from a \$72.7 million of cash inflow provided by financing activities, which was partially offset by a \$20.3 million of cash outflow used in operating activities and a \$35.4 million of cash outflow used in investing activities.

-Cash outflow used in operating activities totaled \$18.4 million for the year ended December 31, 2017, compared to \$7.6 million of cash inflow provided by operating activities for the year ended December 31, 2016.
-The net operating cash outflow for the year ended December 31, 2017 reflects our net income of \$84.9 million and non-cash adjustments of a net negative \$37.7 million, which mainly consisted of depreciation and amortization, provision for severance benefits and net foreign currency gain, and a net decrease in operating assets and liabilities was primarily related to an increase in accounts receivable as of December 31, 2017 due to a significant decrease in accounts receivable discounting during 2017 and the payments of statutory severance to the employees that resigned from our Company.
+Cash outflow used in operating activities totaled \$20.3 million for the year ended December 31, 2017, compared to \$9.4 million of cash inflow provided by operating activities for the year ended December 31, 2016.
+The net operating cash outflow for the year ended December 31, 2017 reflects our net income of \$84.9 million and non-cash adjustments of a net negative \$37.7 million, which mainly consisted of depreciation and amortization, provision for severance benefits and net foreign currency gain, and a net decrease in operating assets and liabilities of \$67.5 million.
+The decrease in operating assets and liabilities was primarily related to an increase in accounts receivable as of December 31, 2017 due to a significant decrease in accounts receivable discounting during 2017 and the payments of statutory severance to the employees that resigned from our Company.